ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/upgrade-databases-2019.md

 [!INCLUDE[appliesto-xxx-2016-2019-xxx-xxx-md](../includes/appliesto-xxx-2016-2019-xxx-xxx-md.md)]

 > [!IMPORTANT]
-> When you are upgrading to SharePoint Server 2019 from SharePoint 2016, note that both products reach the end of their lifecycle on the same date, that is, July 24th, 2026.
-It's recommended that you upgrade directly from SharePoint Server 2016 to SharePoint Server Subscription Edition.
+> If you are upgrading from SharePoint Server 2016 to SharePoint Server 2019, note that both products reach the end of their lifecycle on the same date, that is, July 24th, 2026.
+Therefore, it's recommended that you upgrade directly from SharePoint Server 2016 to SharePoint Server Subscription Edition.

 The following articles provide information about upgrading databases to SharePoint Server 2019.